Add a single country Network Bridge

 Status: Choose Enabled so you can run the subscription after the bridge is configured.

-Network Bridge subscriptions can be disabled when they are no longer regularly used.
-For more information, see Disabling subscriptions.
+Network Bridge subscriptions can be inactivated when they are no longer regularly used.
+For more information, see Inactive subscriptions.

 In the Network Data section, complete the following information: